karnakvt/CollectedWriting/07 2 months later.md

 Clara paused for a moment as she walked past the hospital district.
 A breeze took her hair for a moment as she looked out over the horizon.
 Men had been working in the Gylden crater for months now, but they still hadn't removed all of the rubble and debris that littered the area.
 It was surreal being able to look over the ocean from this part of the city.
 So much of it was flattened now.
 Below her, workmen yelled and hoisted a large stone block that had come loose.
 The city was still bleeding from Ben's attack.
 Clara felt her fingernails digging into her palm.
 "I'm going to murder that man..." she whispered softly to herself.
 Nevertheless, and despite herself, she took the time to admire the horizon, to feel the warm morning air on her skin, and listen to the sounds of the waking city.

 Moving onward, she nodded to Ma Baker, who by this time had thought better than to ask if Clara wanted a sweet bun that morning.
 The old lady couldn't hide her surprise when she saw the young girl approach.
-With a couple of silver pieces, Clara bought a cinnamon roll.
+With a couple of copper pieces, Clara bought a cinnamon roll.
 The old baker smiling from ear to ear as she packed a smaller one along with the one Clara bought.
 "Nobody else will buy it anyway," she explained, "I hope one of your little friends likes it, Clara dear."

 Moving down one of the alleyways of the shopping district, Clara finally approached the small, tattered curtain that covered Madam Crackleroar's humble fortune telling abode.
 She came in the rear of the shop, and announced her arrival, "Ashna?
 Madam Crackleroar?"